Villanova-AI/villanova_developers/docs/villanova09/docs/getting-started/README.md

 ---

-The URL of your running Entando instance is http://ingressHostName/app-builder/.
+The URL of your running Villanova instance is http://ingressHostName/app-builder/.

 - Example URL: